SysKitTeam/docs-spdockit/how-to/subscriptions-and-alerts/create-new-alert.md

 If you wish to use __Subscriptions and Alerts__ feature, please make sure you configured [Subscription Settings](#internal/get-to-know-spdockit/backstage-screen/options-wizard.md#subscription-settings) properly.

 Alerts are sent after each automatic snapshot, that is, snapshot created by the SPDocKit Service.
   * __Best Practice__ reports will be sent when either warnings or errors are detected in the latest snapshot.
    * __Difference reports__ will be sent when differences between the newest snapshot and the previous one are detected.

+Instructions:
 1. Navigate to the Backstage Configuration Screen and click __Subscriptions and Alerts.__

 1. When the Manager opens, click __New Alert__.
 In General tab, type in the alert name.
 Under Status section you can see the following information: